arachnocid/ObjectImpactFramework/README.md

 - Place your JSON files in: `Data/SKSE/Plugins/ObjectImpactFramework/`.
 - Each file should contain a list (array) of rules.
 You can have as many JSON files as you want—the mod will load them all.
-- Events ARE case sensitive, make sure to re-check the documentation if you have doubts.

 ---